Ze-Chyou Syuu: Promotion

-"Yattsuke Shigoto" from given a music video to promote the release.
-It was shot on the day of the dress rehearsal of the one-night stand live Zazen Ecstasy performed at Kaho Theater of Iizuka-shi, Fukuoka in 2000.
+"Yattsuke Shigoto" was given a music video to promote the release.
+It was shot on the day of the dress rehearsal of the one-night stand live Zazen Ecstasy performed at Kaho Theater in Iizuka-shi, Fukuoka in 2000.
 All extras playing spectators in the theater were her fans, and they were chosen from her fans who drew a blank in the lottery of the live ticket.
 The parody of the news report of the various countries in the world at the beginning is used as the introduction part of the music of different arrangement recorded in her third album Kalk Samen Kuri no Hana (2003).
 In 2006, "Yattsuke Shigoto" was covered by Kera and the Synthesizers on their third album Tonari no Onna.